zicat/astatine/docs/astatine_streaming_sql.md

 - UNION identity2

-  The union operator is used to combine two streams into a single stream.
+  The union operator is used to combine two streams with same type into a single stream.

 - REDUCE